Skip to content

 The Raphael Historical Footnotes

-- The property on which The Raphael stands has been fertile earth for nurturing enterprise since the early 1900s when a Swiss dairyman transformed a larger parcel of land into a dairy farm.
-The tract of land also served as a quarry known as Lyle Brickyard and later as Sunset Hills Garden, a nursery and floral shop.
+- The property on which The Raphael stands has been fertile earth for nurturing enterprise since the 1800s when famed frontiersman Daniel Boone’s son first trapped furs and later farmed land on the south side of Brush Creek.
+In the early 1900s a Swiss dairyman transformed a larger parcel of land into a dairy farm.
+The tract of land on which The Raphael stands also served as a quarry known as Lyle Brickyard and later as Sunset Hills Garden, a nursery and floral shop.

 - The space currently housing Chaz on the Plaza operated as a beauty salon from 1935 – 1974.
 Michael’s Salon of Beauty was where one long-time guest received her prom hairdo in the late-1950s and returned to the same spot two decades later for the first date with her eventual husband.